Rancho San Pedro

 Rancho San Pedro was one of the first California land grants and the first to win a patent from the United States.
 The Spanish Crown granted the 75000 acre of land to soldier Juan José Domínguez in 1784, with his descendants validating their legal claim with the Mexican government at 48000 acre in 1828, and later maintaining their legal claim through a United States patent validating 43119 acre in 1858.
-The original Spanish land grant included what today consists of the Pacific coast cities of Los Angeles harbor, San Pedro, the Palos Verdes peninsula, Torrance, Redondo Beach, Hermosa Beach, and Manhattan Beach, and east to the Los Angeles River, including the cities of Lomita, Gardena, Harbor City, Wilmington, Carson, Compton, and western portions of Long Beach and Paramount.
+The original Spanish land grant included what today consists of the Palos Verdes peninsula with the Pacific coast cities of San Pedro, Torrance, Redondo Beach, Hermosa Beach, and Manhattan Beach, and east to the Los Angeles River, including the cities of Lomita, Gardena, Harbor City, Wilmington, Carson, Compton, and western portions of Long Beach and Paramount.